HairyDan/heliosx/README.md

 ## Unit Tests

-In a production situation, I would absolutely unit test this service, however, given the fairly tight time constraints, I chose not to write unit tests for this exercise, I figured they would eat into the time allowance pretty heavily and don't offer too much value to you guys when trying to interview - hopefully that's ok!
+- In a production situation, I would absolutely unit test this service, however, given the fairly tight time constraints, I chose not to write unit tests for this exercise, I figured they would eat into the time allowance pretty heavily and don't offer too much value to you guys when trying to interview - hopefully that's ok!
+- When testing, I'd stick with what I know, JUnit5 and Mockito